Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-As the gorgeous beaches in the Bahamas are less than an hour by plane from Miami, not only can would-be visitors often score a cheap flight, but Breezes Resort & Spa provides a fabulous alternative to its many pricey all-inclusive resorts that average in the $500 and up range per night.
-With rates at less than half that amount per night, a ton of amenities and no tipping allowed, it’s hard to beat the value when it comes to a tropical vacation.
-The resort offers three outdoor pools, a swim-up bar and submerged seating, as well as direct access to the pristine white sands of Cable Beach.
-Activities like sailing, rock climbing, nightly entertainment and even weddings are all included.
+As the gorgeous beaches in the Bahamas are less than an hour by plane from Miami, not only can would-be visitors often score a cheap flight, but Breezes Bahamas provides a fabulous alternative to its many pricey all-inclusive resorts that average in the $500 and up range per night.
+With rates at less than half that amount per night, a ton of amenities, and no tipping allowed, it’s hard to beat the value when it comes to a tropical vacation.
+The resort offers three outdoor pools, a swim-up bar, and submerged seating, as well as direct access to the pristine white sands of Cable Beach.
+Activities like sailing, rock climbing, nightly entertainment, and even weddings are all included.
 Multiple restaurants offer an array of dining options, including a diverse buffet and a la carte options, while evening entertainment includes a piano bar and nightclub.

 This value destination has an exhaustive list of inclusions: unlimited meals, snacks and drinks (including alcoholic beverages), minibar service, beach and cocktail parties, aqua aerobics and dance classes, a kids club with supervised activities when you need a break from the little ones, and more – all at a very affordable price.
-It’s set right on a mile-long white-sand beach overlooking Great Bay and the Caribbean and features multiple swimming pools, restaurants and bars as well as the Golden Casino with slot machines and Vegas-style products and Serenity Spa, which offers a menu of relaxing services like hot stone massage, couple’s massage, aromatherapy treatments, and detoxifying/de-stressing regimens like the green coffee cellulite treatment.
+Sonesta Maho Beach Resort, Casino & Spa is set right on a mile-long white-sand beach overlooking Great Bay and the Caribbean and features multiple swimming pools, restaurants and bars as well as the Golden Casino with slot machines and Vegas-style products and Serenity Spa, which offers a menu of relaxing services like hot stone massage, couple’s massage, aromatherapy treatments, and detoxifying/de-stressing regimens like the green coffee cellulite treatment.

 Despite featuring “liquor drips” with free tequila right in your hotel room, Hotel Riu Palace Mexico isn’t a place for spring breakers.
 There are no parties allowed in rooms, or wild spring break-like behavior on the property, however, this resort is definitely aimed to please the more low-key partying type looking to enjoy a good time at a budget price.
 One of the best all-inclusive resorts in Playa del Carmen, it is surrounded by tropical palms on a gorgeous white sandy beach.
 Its all-inclusive package includes unlimited local and imported beverages 24 hours a day, a regularly restocked minibar and liquor dispenser, and all meals and snacks.
 Its buffet restaurant serves up a wide variety of dishes, and there are also themed international restaurants and live cooking shows.
 A beautiful freshwater swimming pool sits right next to the sea, while the Renova Spa offers various massages and treatments.
 Entertainment is offered daily and includes dancing, live music and shows.